obroomhall/mediocre-service/README.md

 For library source file changes, run the `mediocre` cmake run configuration.

+You can run the proxy alongside by [downloading the latest release](https://github.com/improbable-eng/grpc-web/releases), adding it to your PATH, and then running the `Proxy` run configuration.

 Otherwise, for docker changes, run the `Build and Run` docker run configuration.